DAnikeyev/DKey.ObsidianSecondBrain/Programming/Web/Json Web Token (JWT).md

 ---
 Up: [Authorization](Authorization.md)
 ___
  JWT is a standard for creating access tokens that can be used to authenticate [Web User](Web%20User.md).
-It is a compact and self-contained way for securely transmitting information between parties as a [[JSON]] object.
+It is a compact and self-contained way for securely transmitting information between parties as a [[Data/Formats/JSON]] object.
 This information can be verified and trusted because it is digitally signed.
 JWTs can be signed using a secret (with the HMAC algorithm) or a public/private key pair using RSA or ECDSA.

 # Example
  ![](Pasted%20image%2020241113235613.png)